michel2323/juliacon2020/paper.md

 Given a set of equations `F(x) = 0`, the Newton-Raphson algorithm for solving nonlinear equations (see below) requires the Jacobian `J = jacobian(x)` of `F`.
 At each iteration a new step `dx` is computed by solving a linear system.
-In our case `J` is sparse and indefinite.
+In our case `J` is sparse and indefinite, but invertible.

 ```julia
   go = true